- Customer journey in ecommerce – example

-An amateur handyman discovers a new drill on the Internet, and he quite likes that tool.
-His interest is growing.
-He continues to research the device further on the Internet and reads about other amateur handyman’s experience with this tool, i.e., he is looking for social proof.
-Finally, a handyman visits the manufacturer’s website to find out where he can buy a new drill, goes to an online store and orders the product.
+Let’s imagine a handyman who discovers a new drill online, and he likes that tool, and his interest is growing.
+He continues to research the device further on the Internet and reads about other handyman’s experience with this tool, i.e., he is looking for social proof.
+Finally, a handyman visits the manufacturer’s website to find out where he can buy a new drill, goes to an online store, and orders the product.

-Knowing the process, your potential customer goes through before becoming your buyer will help you multiply the number of people that will finish this e-commerce journey successfully, meaning they will become the customer.
-Every contact made with your business or your products or services is considered a touchpoint – a structural element of the customer journey.
+Knowing the process your potential customer goes through before becoming your buyer will help you multiply the number of people who will finish this ecommerce journey successfully, meaning they will become customers.
+Every contact made with your business or your products, or your services is considered a touchpoint – a structural element of the customer journey.

 When you can identify all the touchpoints of your customer’s journey, you can use it to find out where people are finding out about your product, which touchpoints they engage with the most, and use that information to your advantage.
 In other words, the customer journey helps you build a strategy to improve the buying process by improving your advertising and visibility on specific key points.